 Visitors are not allowed on the slopes of any of the mounds but the Great Temple Mound is one that is large enough for you to walk around the top before heading back along the trail.

-Ocmulgee National Monument is certainly a gem worth visiting if you are in this part of Georgia.
+Ocmulgee Mounds National Historical Park is certainly a gem worth visiting if you are in this part of Georgia.
 When it comes to the best things to do in Macon, Ocmulgee is definitely near the top of that list especially if you have any interest in American history, prehistoric cultures or gorgeous panoramic Georgia landscapes.